 Interested individuals may visit the center in the Basak Campus.

-Lorraine Mitzi Ambrad
+Written by Lorraine Mitzi Ambrad

 University of San Jose - Recoletos